mwalcher3/jusos-content/README.md

 This is a simple test run of the backend component for a possible new Jusos Heidelberg website.
 ## Overview

-The Strapi app is the headless CMS currently deployed in production mode on Heroku at https://jusos-content.herokuapp.com
+The Strapi app serves as headless content management system.
+It is currently deployed and run in production mode on Heroku at https://jusos-content.herokuapp.com

-Content is stored in a PostgresQL database also hosted by Heroku, and can be edited after logging in to https://jusos-content.herokuapp.com/admin
+The content is stored in a PostgresQL database also hosted by Heroku, and can be edited after logging in to https://jusos-content.herokuapp.com/admin
-(ask @mwalcher3)
+(ask @mwalcher3 for credentials)

-Changes to the content structure (content types, fields etc.)
-Commits to GitHub are continuously deployed to Heroku.

-The PostgresQL database is also provided by Heroku.

-Commits to GitHub are auttomatically deployed to Heroku.
-The content structure can be altered in development mode.
-To be in development mode, the strapi app has to run locally and the user has to be a super admin.
+The content structure (content types, new fields, etc.) is coded in the app.
+It can only be altered with the app running locally in development mode by a user with super admin priviledges.

+To be visible to editors, alterations to the content structure or other changes to the app should be committed to gitHub from where they are being continuously deployed to Heroku.

+**Note**
 ## Installation

 ## Update